vulcainjs/vulcain-samples/01-minimal/README.md

 * Two handlers (one for modifying and one for requesting) are generated based on the model schema respecting the [CQRS](https://martinfowler.com/bliki/CQRS.html) pattern
 * API for modifying data use POST and query use GET.
-* URL are standardized and are always the same format : /api/schema.action(?params)
+* URL are standardized and have always the same format : /api/schema.action(?params)

-Exemples:
+Examples:

 To create a customer